makabongwe47/alx-system_engineering-develops/0x01-shell_permissions/README.md

-Add execution permission to the owner, group owner and the other users
+Set a number of permissions to the file